Shadowdrums/url-execution/README.md

-# url-execution
-how to execute code from a url
 # Remote Python Script Executor

 This project consists of two scripts that work together to securely fetch and execute a remote Python script.
 It's useful for scenarios where you need to execute code hosted remotely.